Strolling Thunder 2021

 Understanding and showing empathy is the result of many social-emotional skills that are developing in the first years of life.
 Some especially important milestones include:

-- Establishing a secure, strong, loving relationship with you.
+- Establishing a secure, strong, loving relationship with you is one of the first milestones.
 Feeling accepted and understood by you helps your child learn how to accept and understand others as he grows.

-- Beginning to use social referencing, at about 6 months old.
+- Around 6 months old, babies start using social referencing.
 This is when a baby will look to a parent or other loved one to gauge his or her reaction to a person or situation.
 For example, a 7-month-old looks carefully at her father as he greets a visitor to their home to see if this new person is good and safe.
 The parent’s response to the visitor influences how the baby responds.
 (This is why parents are encouraged to be upbeat and reassuring—not anxiously hover—when saying good-bye to children at child care.
 It sends the message that “this is a good place” and “you will be okay.”)
 Social referencing, or being sensitive to a parent’s reaction in new situations, helps the babies understand the world and the people around them.

-- Developing a theory of mind.
-This is when a toddler (between 18 and 24 months old) first realizes that, just as he has his own thoughts, feelings and goals, others have their own thoughts and ideas, which may be different from his.
+- Between 18 and 24 months old, toddlers will be developing a theory of mind.
+This is when a toddler first realizes that, just as he has his own thoughts, feelings and goals, others have their own thoughts and ideas, and these may be different from his.

-- Recognizing one’s self in a mirror.
-This occurs between 18 and 24 months and signals that a child has a firm understanding of himself as a separate person.
+- Between 18 and 24 months, toddlers will start recognizing one’s self in a mirror.
+This signals that a child has a firm understanding of himself as a separate person.

 What You Can Do To Nurture Empathy in Your Toddler